Skip to Content

 ClaimAllHelper (bundle + delegated Collect)

 ClaimAllHelper is a stateless orchestration helper that bundles common Collect actions (Barons ETH + King ETH fallback) into a single transaction and provides delegation-gated wrappers for bots.
 It does not change economics or custody funds.
-In the CLAIM stream, this is the convenience layer for harvesting all earned ETH in one call.
+In the CLAIM stream, this is the bundling layer for collecting earned ETH in one call.

 • bundle common Collect actions into a single transaction